 Buy-in also comes from a sense of benefit.
 The earlier you can show your team the benefits of new legal technology, the more easily they will embrace it.
 This is where incremental iteration is again a helpful solution.

 Ultimately, you may not get buy-in from every member of your team.
 In these cases, you’ll want to consult your firm’s values to help lead your next steps.
-If one of your team’s values is to be tech-forward, an attorney who is resistant to technology may not be right for your team.
+If one of your team’s values is tech, a tech-resistant attorney may not fit your team.

-Once your attorneys, paralegals, and other team members embrace the new technology, now is the time to maintain momentum.
-It is far too common for an office to adopt new technology and then sit on their laurels until they are once again way behind the times.
+Once your attorneys, paralegals, and other team members embrace the new technology, it is time to maintain momentum.
+It’s not uncommon for an office to adopt new technology and then rest on their laurels until they get behind again.

 At this juncture, it is good to appoint a tech leader.
-This is someone whose job it is to stay abreast of the updates to your current technology and to keep track of what future needs may be.
-Although not necessary, it is often quite easy to appoint one of your project champions mentioned above.
+This is someone whose job it is to stay abreast of the updates to your current technology.
+They should also keep track of what future needs may be.
+Although unnecessary, it is often quite easy to appoint one of your project champions mentioned above.